 - HSW Campus Event Checklist (risk assessment)

-- AMS Campus Event Checklist (risk assessment)
+- FM Campus Event Checklist (risk assessment)

-If the event is off campus, but still considered a USC event, a risk assessment is still required, please contact firstname.lastname@example.org for more information.
+If the event is off-campus, but still considered a USC event, a risk assessment is still required, please contact firstname.lastname@example.org for more information.

 Risk Assessment and Management